lucapf/PancakeLab/docs/README.md

 ![Order workflow](OrderStatus.svg)

-  1. INCOMPLETE: Disciple create order , required fields a valid building and room numbers (both positive)
+  1. INCOMPLETE: Disciple create order.
+He/she must specify valid building and room numbers (both positive)
   2. COMPLETED: once all Pancakes have been added and the Disciple set the order as completed.
-     The order goes in the chicken and cannot be changed anymore
+     The order goes in the kitchen and cannot be changed anymore.
+Order without pancakes will not be accepted!
   3. PREPARED: the order is ready for delivery
   4. DELIVERED: The order is delivered to the customer